Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

-Teaching Children About Leaves in Fall
+Teaching Children About Leaves in the Fall

 What do you love most about fall?

-Book: We’re Going on a Leaf Hunt
+Books about Leaves: We’re Going on a Leaf Hunt

-The book We’re Going on a Leaf Hunt by Steve Metzger is a perfect book to read before going on a nature walk with children.
+We’re Going on a Leaf Hunt by Steve Metzger is a perfect book to read before going on a nature walk with children.

 It introduces children to a few different types of leaves that they may find on their hunt for leaves.

-Activities: Leaf Scavenger Hunt & Leaf Exploration
+Leaf Activity: Leaf Scavenger Hunt & Leaf Exploration

 Before going on a nature walk with children, read We’re Going on a Leaf Hunt and a non-fiction book about leaves.
 Bring in a few leaves ahead of time to teach them what types they are.
 Teach children the names of a few leaves that they may find.
-You could also wait until after your nature walk when children have found their own leaves to examine and hold.
+You could also wait until after your nature walk when children have picked leaves to examine and hold.

-Book: Fletcher & The Falling Leaves
+Books about Leaves: Fletcher & The Falling Leaves

-Activity: The Seasons of a Tree
+Leaf Activity: The Seasons of a Tree

-Book: Leaf Man
+Books About Leaves: Leaf Man

 This book encourages us to use our imaginations and imagine leaves in new ways.

-Activity: Leaf Collage
+Leaf Activity: Leaf Collage

-Book: Red Leaf, Yellow Leaf
+Books About Leaves: Red Leaf, Yellow Leaf

 It starts life as a winged seed and ends as an adult tree, though its journey may be long.

-Activities: Life Cycle of a Tree
+Leaf Activity: Life Cycle of a Tree

 If you have the opportunity, plant a tree with your class and watch it grow through the school year and into the future.
 This will be such a powerful learning experience for children.
 Use Red Leaf, Yellow Leaf as a guide.

-Suggested Books for Learning about Leaves
+Suggested Books about Leaves

 All About Fall Non-Fiction & Science Resource

 Looking for more science and non-fiction ELA activities for your class this fall?
-This resource is jam-packed with a ton of materials for an in-depth study on leaves, pumpkins, apples, and more.
+This fall resource is jam-packed with a ton of materials for an in-depth study on leaves, pumpkins, apples, and more.